dribnet/purvs/README.md

 For my design I went with a colourful and refreshing colour palette with light blues, pinks and yellows.
 For the design of the alphabet I decided to keep it a little simple (due to the time constraints.)
 I have chosen an arc to help shape the letters, these shapes are inspired by the pacman character.

-Added a rectangle shape as I felt like it adds more depth to the letters.
+Added a rectangle shape as I felt like it adds more depth to the letters, some extra parameters of the rectangle eg. stroke and angle.

-The five parameters per letter:
+The parameters per letter:
   * `size` : radius of the second circle
   * `offsetx` : x offset of the second circle relative to the first one
   * `offsety` : y offset of the second circle relative to the first one
   * `start` : start of the arc in degrees.
   * `mode` : end mode of the arc in degrees.
+  * `pos3x` : x position of the rect
+  * `pos3y` : y position of the rect
+  * `width` : width of the rect
+  * `height` : height of the rect
+  * `stroke` : weight of the stroke of the rect
+  * `angle` : angle of the rect